Step 1

 npx create-vite brick-breaker --template vanilla

-• brick-breaker is the name of our application.
+is the name of our application.--template

-• vanilla is a term developers use to refer to using plain JavaScript instead of a framework like React.
+is a term developers use to refer to using plain JavaScript instead of a framework like React.